2017 has arrived, and with it comes new opportunity to understand the role of hormone balance in our overall health.

 Before getting started, we wanted to take a brief moment to reflect on the top stories of 2016 that captured your attention on the ZRT Blog.
 Following is a round-up of 2016's most popular posts for patients.

-Could Heavy Metals In Your Lipstick Be Making You Sick?
+Are Heavy Metals In Lipstick Making Us Sick?

 For millions of women the world over the transformative promise of cosmetics is that looking and feeling more beautiful translates into feeling better about ourselves.